aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-spreadsheet-as-format/_index.md

 ### Export Spreadsheet as Format API Specification

-The [Export Spreadsheet as Format API Specification](https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Conversion/ExportSpreadsheetAsFormat) provides a publicly accessible programming interface to perform REST interactions seamlessly.
+<a href="https://reference.aspose.cloud/cells/?urls.primaryName=API+v4#/Conversion/ExportSpreadsheetAsFormat" rel="noopener noreferrer">Export Spreadsheet as Format API Specification</a> provides a publicly accessible programming interface to perform REST interactions seamlessly.

 ### Use Aspose.Cells Cloud SDKs

 Using an SDK is the fastest way to develop, as it abstracts away low‑level details, allowing you to export a spreadsheet to a format file with short code.
 Before calling the API, obtain an OAuth 2.0 access token and include it in the `Authorization: Bearer <token>` header.

-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to interact with Aspose.Cells web services via various SDKs: